insv23/nextjs-websocket-chatroom-demo/README.md

 # Real-time Chat Application with Next.js and WebSockets

-This project is a real-time chat application built using Next.js 15, WebSockets, and Tailwind CSS.
+This project is a real-time chat application built using Next.js 15, shadcn, WebSockets, [next-ws](https://github.com/apteryxxyz/next-ws) and Tailwind CSS.
 It demonstrates a simple, multi-user chat room where users can send and receive messages instantly.
-Client IDs are generated randomly for display purposes.
+Client IDs are generated randomly.

 ## Features